DaveSkender/Stock.Indicators/indicators/Adx/README.md

 ﻿# Average Directional Index (ADX)

-[Average Directional Movement Index](https://en.wikipedia.org/wiki/Average_directional_movement_index) is a measure of price directional movement.
+Created by J. Welles Wilder, the [Average Directional Movement Index](https://en.wikipedia.org/wiki/Average_directional_movement_index) is a measure of price directional movement.
 It includes upward and downward indicators, and is often used to measure strength of trend.
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/270 "Community discussion about this indicator")

 ![image](chart.png)